IBC2021 Accelerator: Smart Remote Production For Real-Time Animation

 “This is the difference between now and a few years ago; there is a lot of AI technology that can help us at a low budget,” explains Iacoviello.
 “There are three aspects where AI has made a lot of progress: marker-less capture, emotional response and speech animation.”

 Speech is one of the areas where this Accelerator is using interesting new tools.
 Respeecher is software that effectively clones voices using Deep Learning techniques and has already been used on The Mandalorian to create the voice of a young Luke Skywalker and by the NFL to recreate the voice of deceased football coach Vince Lombardi at the 2021 Super Bowl.
+The process is fascinating, and on the voice cloning FAQ page, you can discover how the de-aging of voice works, as well as the entire voice cloning process.

 “In this project the idea is to make one source speaker be able to speak in several different voices for the POC piece,” says company co-founder Alex Serdiuk.